How To: Sick of Yellow Links in Notes? Make Them Any Color You Want with These Hidden iPhone, iPad, and Mac Settings

 Option 2: Color Filters

 Color Filters are also applied throughout the system.
 They were initially designed for people with vision challenges, but anybody can use them to customize the screen color.
-There are five colors to choose from, with sliders to adjust the intensity for all but grayscale.
+There are five colors, with sliders to adjust the intensity for all but grayscale.

 Setting up Color Filters will change the link color in the Notes app, but it will also change how everything else looks on your device.
 Play around with options to find one that's easy on your eyes, as this is different for everybody.
 Below, you'll see each option with the intensity at the highest level, with light and dark mode comparisons.